CTRL: Clustering Training Losses for Label Error Detection: Introduction

 Deep learning models also display memorization effects.
 They first memorize samples with clean labels (also called “early learning”) and then start adapting to samples with noisy labels after sufficient epochs of training.
 Large-capacity models can eventually memorize all samples.
 This phenomenon is independent of the optimizations used during training or the NN architectures employed \cite{zhang2021understanding}.
 Before overfitting, when all samples have close to zero losses, clean and noisy labels result in different loss curves due to the difference in how learning progresses for each type.
 This is exploited in many label error detection methods.
 MentorNet \cite{jiang2018mentornet} monitors the learning process and provides a curriculum to reweight samples.
 O2U-Net \cite{huang2019o2u} finds label errors by sorting the average training loss of all samples.
-Wang et al.~\cite{wang2022label} detect label errors by classifying the loss curves.
-Arazo et al.~\cite{arazo2019unsupervised} model loss distribution in every epoch to infer a sample's probability of being wrongly annotated.
-Xia et al.~\cite{xia2020robust} prevent NNs from overfitting bad samples through early stopping.
+Wang {\em et al.}~\cite{wang2022label} detect label errors by classifying the loss curves.
+Arazo {\em et al.}~\cite{arazo2019unsupervised} model loss distribution in every epoch to infer a sample's probability of being wrongly annotated.
+Xia {\em et al.}~\cite{xia2020robust} prevent NNs from overfitting bad samples through early stopping.
 Early learning is theoretically analyzed in \cite{liu2020early, li2020gradient}.

 Some methods demonstrate success against noisy labels by training NNs with selected samples.
 Confident learning (CL) \cite{northcutt2021confident} and O2U-Net \cite{huang2019o2u} train models over two rounds: first, they train models on the noisy dataset to detect errors, then detect and remove samples with wrong labels, and finally retrain the model on the clean data.
-Co-teaching \cite{han2018co} and Co-teaching+ \cite{yu2019does} perform dynamic sample selection during training.
+Co-teaching \cite{han2018co} and Co-teaching+ \cite{yu2019does} sort sample loss and perform dynamic sample selection during training.
+Some methods change labels and losses.
+For example, Mixup \cite{zhang2017mixup} smoothes both samples and labels through convex combinations of pairs of training instances.